Medical travel insurance

-Welcome back to holidays!
-Holiday Extras offers comprehensive, tailored travel insurance with medical conditions.
-ALL medical conditions considered.
+Book comprehensive, tailored travel insurance with ALL medical conditions considered.

-Finding suitable travel insurance with a medical condition isn't necessarily the hard part.
+Finding suitable travel insurance with pre existing medical conditions isn't necessarily the hard part.
 It's finding a provider that won't compromise on comprehensive cover and a tailored policy for your needs.
 At Holiday Extras, we cover the majority of pre-existing medical conditions, and all medical conditions will be considered.

 With over 99% of common conditions covered, we are proud that our specialist medical cover meets the requirements for inclusion on the Money Advice Service (MAS) travel insurance directory.